nisha-karithikeyan/zenith/README.md

-Clone or download the Zenith folder.
+1.Clone or download the Zenith folder.
-Open it in VSCode.
+2.Open it in VSCode.
-Open a new terminal and execute:
+3.Open a new terminal and execute:
-pip install -r .\requirements.txt
+4.pip install -r .\requirements.txt
-After completing the previous step, open main.py and click on the run button.
+5.After completing the previous step, open main.py and click on the run button.